tedztar/mcstatusbot/README.md

 **Enjoying our bot?** Our bot is completely free to use, and will always remain so.
 A [donation](https://www.buymeacoffee.com/rahulrao) of any amount helps keep our server running!

-> :construction: **Server validation has been added**: Servers that are not valid IP addresses, or FQDNs (domains) can no longer be monitored.
-On July 1, 2023 all servers in the database will be validated.
-Any invalid servers will be deleted, and will no longer be monitored by the bot.
+> :warning: **Server validation has been added**: Servers that are not valid IP addresses, or FQDNs (domains) can no longer be monitored.
+The database has now been cleaned of any invalid server addresses.
+Large backend changes have also taken place.
+Please read the new pinned issue (FAQ) if you run into problems.

-## Now Updated!!
+## New Version released!!

-- Updated June 2023
+- Updated 27 June 2023
+- Bedrock support added!!
+See usage below.
-- Transitioned to new backend providers
+- Transitioned to new backend providers for database and api.
-- Server validation introduced.
+- Server validation introduced and database scrubbed.
 - Adopted more efficient multi-process optimisation.
-- Stay tuned for large front end changes coming over summer.
+- Added server latency to status command.
+- Updated icon handling to improve performance.

 ## Features